-Applicants for the program are evaluated based on the admission requirements of the M.S. of Mechanical Engineering program.
+Applicants for the program are evaluated based on the admission requirements of the M.S. of mechanical engineering program.
+Students currently enrolled in a graduate program can add the certificate to their matriculation - contact the College of Graduate Studies for more information.

 To complete this 12 cr hr certificate, the students have to complete 4 courses from the following list of courses.